bvetsa/AgentForge/SPEC.md

 Planned work should proceed in this order:

-1. Phase 6: End-to-End Dev Pipeline
-2. Phase 7: Debugger Loop
-3. Phase 8: Real LLM Provider Layer
+1. Phase 8: Real LLM Provider Layer
-4. Phase 9: Dynamic Agent-Decided Tool Calling
+2. Phase 9: Dynamic Agent-Decided Tool Calling
-5. Phase 10: Custom Agents and Workflows
+3. Phase 10: Custom Agents and Workflows
-6. Phase 11: CLI Cleanup and UX Polish
+4. Phase 11: CLI Cleanup and UX Polish
-7. Phase 12: Python SDK
+5. Phase 12: Python SDK
-8. Phase 13: Dashboard
+6. Phase 13: Dashboard

-Phases 6-11 complete the CLI and core engine first.
+Phases 8-11 continue the CLI and core engine work.
 The SDK and dashboard should come after the CLI product is stable.

 ## Core Objects